ElliotKerr/Pokemon-Pokedex-Application-Repository/README.md

 ## Getting Started

+First, you need to install .next.
+This can by opening the command prompt, cd-ing into the folder of the repository, then typing "npm i".
+This will install all necesarry packages to run the app.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev